arjun921/arjun921/README.md

 You can find me as [@arjun921][google] pretty much everywhere online!

-- 🔭 I’m currently working on building high fault tolerance deployment systems for deploying ML/DL models on Kubernetes
+- 🔭 I’m currently building highly cost efficient serving and deployment systems for DL models on Kubernetes
 - 🌱 I’m currently re-learning Deep Learning (its been a while since I wrote a DNN)
 - 💬 Ask me about Machine Learning, Kubernetes, CI, Scalability, etc.
 - 📫 How to reach me: arjun921@gmail.com or https://arjunsunil.com